Serg Nvns - Fotolia

 Likewise, ISACA offers its Incident Management and Response framework, which includes several resources and footnotes.
 The incident management lifecycle phases include:

 - incident closure.

 There are several robust, cross-industry incident response frameworks from organizations such as the SANS Institute, CERT, the Institute of Electrical and Electronics Engineers, the Internet Engineering Task Force and the European Union Agency for Network and Information Security.
 These frameworks can provide guidance and updates.
-In order to serve your organization, you should familiarize yourself with these frameworks.
+In order to serve your organization, you should familiarize yourself and your incident response plan team with these frameworks.

 It is important to contact standards and member organizations in the industry about their frameworks, and to ask your vendors for guidance on their hardware, software, services and the different applications you use, as most vendors have frameworks to handle security incidents in their environments.